adap/flower/doc/source/how-to-upgrade-to-flower-1.13.rst

 Install update
 --------------

-Here's how to update an existing installation of Flower to Flower Next with ``pip``:
+Here's how to update an existing installation of Flower to Flower 1.13 with ``pip``:

 .. code-block:: bash

     $ python -m pip install -U flwr

-or if you need Flower Next with simulation:
+or if you need Flower 1.13 with simulation:

 .. code-block:: bash